 Corrections: Please let me know if there is a mistake in this article.
 I will endeavour to correct it as soon as possible.

 Right of reply: If you are mentioned in this article and disagree with it, please let me have your comments.
 Provided your response is not defamatory it will be added to the article.

 On Thursday 16th January, 2020, at the Leeds Employment Tribunal centre, a final hearing into claims of racial and religious discrimination against West Yorkshire Police opened.
 A serving police sergeant, Umer Saeed, is the claimant.
 An accomplished individual, with a BSc degree in Business Administration and Management and over 20 years experience as a police officer; a large part of that in specialist roles.

 The hearing was listed for twelve court days with some highly-charged evidence likely to be heard from the witness box.
 Cross-examination was set to be a lively affair as WYP’s ‘go-to’ counsel, Olivia Checa-Dover, yet again takes the stage.
 She has recently represented the police in two other high profile civil court cases, featuring a Bradford doctor, Abdul Rashid (read more here) and a retired police constable, Kerry Perkins (read more here).

-Umer Saeed is represented by Rebian Solicitors and their instructed barrister is Adam Willoughby of Broadway House Chambers.
+Umer Saeed is represented by Rebecca Townsend of Rebian Solicitors and their instructed barrister is Adam Willoughby of Broadway House Chambers.